dhagmann/deliberation-assets/projects/exaptation/recall.md

 rows: 1
 ---

-# Label Recall
+# Stage 2: Recall

-Please enter the name your group chose for this image below.
-Please use all lowercase letters.
+Please enter the label your group chose for this image, using all lowercase letters.

 ---

-> enter name here
+> enter label here